 On the third and fourth days of our annual Brother Ride, we leave the beautiful campsite along the shore of high mountain Big Trinity Lake with plans to descend to historic Atlanta, Idaho, then venture on trails unknown to camp along the North Fork of the Boise River before returning home.

 The ride along Trinity Ridge is one of my favorite forest roads.
-My mind’s eye flips through memories here with Jessica, Laura and on my own, each an ebullient passage through crisp air carrying faint forest smells, earthy and herbal, among unlimited vistas.
+My mind’s eye flips through memories here, each an ebullient passage through crisp air carrying faint forest smells, earthy and herbal, among unlimited vistas.

 My brothers Joel and Jeremy and I are leaving last night’s campsite on the shore of Big Trinity Lake for another day of mountain adventure.
 Today’s departure is an easygoing contrast to yesterday’s morning workout.